Nerajno/begin-to-code/lessons/python/lesson-1/presentation.md

 exclamation point(!).
 There's a way to fix that, but we'll gloss over that detail for now.

-Run this program, in both Python Tutor and in the terminal so that you can get used to how this works.
+Run this program in the terminal as well so that you can get used to how both environments work.
 ********************************************
 ## Numbers and Arithmetic